 When I first bought the bike, I always kept the fixed gear engaged.
 Learning how to ride efficiently and safely took longer than I expected but I felt comfortable riding after a couple of weeks and a couple of bruised ankles.

 I liked being able to slow down by just slowing my pedaling.
 I also enjoyed doing track stands while waiting for a light to turn green.
 Cruising around campus was also fun.
-The area where I lived was completely flat so I didn’t miss coasting too much at first.
+The area where I lived had flat terrain so I didn’t miss coasting too much at first.

 After around six months, I started flipping the wheel to freewheel mode for my grocery shopping trips because it made it a bit easier to carry my grocery bags on my handlebars.
 Pretty soon, I kept the freewheel cog engaged most of the time.
 Eventually, I never rode in fixed gear.
 I found that I prefer riding a bike with a freewheel.
 On the fixie, I always missed having the ability to stop pedaling and coast.